ClydeDz/horoscope-nuget/README.md

 # Horoscope NuGet
-A .NET library for Zodiac signs.
-Get details on each Zodiac sign, pass a date and know which Zodiac sign it falls in or get a list of all Zodiac signs.
+A .NET library for zodiac signs.
+Get details on each zodiac sign, pass a date and know which zodiac sign it falls in or get a list of all zodiac signs.
+Now includes Chinese zodiac signs and elements!

 [![NuGet](https://img.shields.io/nuget/v/Horoscope.svg)](https://www.nuget.org/packages/Horoscope/)